 Teachers are expected to allow sufficient time in the lesson for students to copy down the task instructions and the submission date into their planners.
 Teachers are responsible for checking that all students have done this.
-Teachers are recommended to set the homework task well before the end of the lesson to allow time for students to copy down the task and to answer any questions about the task.
+It is recommended that teachers set the homework task well before the end of the lesson to allow time for students to copy down the task and to answer any questions about the task.

-What happens if students do not complete homework?
+What happens if a student does not complete their homework?

 When homework has not been done students will be issued with a Friday lunchtime detention.
 These detentions are held in Year Areas and staffed by colleagues according to a rota.
 Heads of Year and Pastoral Teams remind students and help chase up students who are late for these detentions.